Carmen, before her flower crown days...

-A: We have a small herd of Nigerian Dwarf Goats, including Carmen whose beautiful image in her flower crown was captured here at our homestead.
-We've raised goats for 8 years and enjoy them so much--they each have such character and personality.
+A: We have a small herd of Nigerian Dwarf Goats, including Carmen whose beautiful image in her flower crown was captured here at our homestead by Jose G. Lopez Jr. We've raised goats for 8 years and enjoy them so much--they each have such character and personality.

 Q: Where do you get the flowers on your soap tops?

-A: The flowers we place on our soap tops come from our cottage garden!
+A: Whenever possible, the flowers we place on our soap tops come from our cottage garden.
+In 2021 we're expanding our flower growing to a plot on a local organic farm to be able to experiment further and share beautiful dried varieties more directly with you!
 Creating a company that allows us to raise goats AND flowers is our idea of heaven!